 Restricting Youth Access Is The Key To Breaking The Cycle Of Smoking

-In an effort to address this issue, Park Ridge Police investigators conducted tobacco compliance inspections on March 6, 2014.
-Investigators enlisted the help of volunteers under the age of 18 to attempt to purchase tobacco products in a controlled buy.
+In an effort to address this issue, Park Ridge Police investigators conducted tobacco compliance inspections on May 29, 2013.
+Investigators enlisted the help of volunteers under the age of 18 to attempt to purchase tobacco in a controlled buy.
 These controlled buy attempts were made at every store in Park Ridge where tobacco is being sold.
-"Keeping tobacco products out of kids' hands is a critical part of helping reduce underage tobacco use and I am pleased that every business in our town offering tobacco products for sale, was in compliance.
-It illustrates that these merchants are taking a responsible role in restricting youth access to tobacco. " Kaminski concluded.
+“Keeping tobacco products out of kids' hands is a critical part of helping reduce underage tobacco use and I am pleased that every business in our town offering tobacco products for sale, was in compliance.
+It illustrates that these merchants are taking a responsible role in restricting youth access to tobacco. ” Kaminski concluded.